 The microform readers in the Reference reading room allow users to print images or save scanned images to a personal USB drive.
 The charge for print outs is $.10 per page; there is no charge for saving scanned images to a USB drive.

 Please note: USB ports are disabled on the public computers in the research rooms.

 Researchers can request items to be photocopied by completing the Reproduction Request Form.
 While copies of archival materials may be requested, please be aware that due to factors including size and condition, not all archival items can be photocopied.
 Staff will determine their suitability for photocopying.

 We may or may not be able to meet all of your copy needs on the day of your visit.
 Although we handle requests in the order they are received, we are usually able to provide same-day turnaround for copy requests of 25 or fewer pages.

-While we do not provide scan services, researchers may take non-flash photographs of archival material with personal cameras, cell phones or other devices with cameras.
+While we do not provide scan on demand services, researchers may take non-flash photographs of archival material with personal cameras, cell phones or other devices with cameras.
 A scanner is available upon request for scanning letter-sized documents.
 Personal scanners, however, are not permitted.
 Photographic material cannot be photographed or scanned by patrons.
 Many of the images from our Prints and Photographs collection have already been digitized for use by patrons.

 Researchers can request digital copies of photographic material, maps, select audio and film, and oversize items that are not suitable for photocopies by completing the Reproduction Request Form.
 Certain formats have limits to the number of digitization requests per patron at one time:

 - 1 muster roll or oversize item (larger than 11" x 17")

 - 1 audiocassette tape or audio reel (dependent on technical capabilities and physical condition of audio)